amanrai31/JavaScript/promises/READMEPromise.md

 ```

 #### NOTE: We usually wrap Promise inside a f/n so that we can create/return Promise on call.
-If we declear normally Promise will start execulting immediatly
+If we declare normally Promise will start executing immediately

 What next?

-Async/await with try-catch

 Parallel execution with Promise.all, Promise.race, Promise.allSettled.